Skip to content

 • Ensure they are aware of the docs-maintenance rule set.

-• If an agent modifies the documentation structure, verify that the npm run build still successfully generates all formats (Rust MDX, Rust HTML, and Proto MDX).
+• If an agent modifies the documentation structure, verify that npm run build completes successfully.

 • Verify that api.mdx is generated correctly when proto files are present.